 What I lack in speed at the sewing machine, I make up for with my crochet hook.
 Using a simple pattern and a large hook made it easy to crochet that stem-colored hat during an hour of video streaming with my hubby.
 Add black pants, and voila! – my little pumpkin was born.

 - Though a green or brown hat is a nice finishing touch for this costume, if you can lay your hands on one, it’s totally optional.

-- If you can’t find a shirt with a jack-o-lantern face on it, you can also make your own with a long-sleeved orange T-shirt, and some black felt or tape.
+- If you can’t find a shirt with a jack-o-lantern face on it, you can also make your own with a long-sleeved orange T-shirt, and some black felt or black electrical tape.

 - If the orange shirt already has a picture on the front, just turn it inside out; cover the tags with a green collar made of felt or ribbon, if you like.

 - Don’t worry about sewing the pieces on too securely, if you’re using felt or fabric.
 Just baste them on by hand with big stitches, so you can easily reclaim the shirt for everyday use once Halloween is over.

 Then you should be on our mailing list, so you don’t miss out on another time-money-sanity-saving hack! ✅ Click here to get signed up!